 Some people choose to use a bicycle because they can’t afford the expense of driving in Los Angeles.
 If you’re one of them, you might also think you can’t afford a lawyer.
 However, that’s not true.
 Personal injury lawyers work on a contingency basis.

-This means that we have to win your case in order to get paid.
-We get paid a percentage of your final compensation if we win.
+This means that we only receive a payment if we win your case.
+We get a percentage of your final compensation if we win.
 If we do not win, you will owe no attorney’s fees.
 Also, it costs nothing to have a consultation with a bicycle injury lawyer.

 Therefore, you have nothing to lose by reaching out to one of our Los Angeles bicycle accident attorneys.
 Injured people who hire lawyers to defend them often receive significantly more compensation than they would alone.